osen/stent/README.md

 Rather than using a raw pointer, the developer uses a pointer wrapper which is guaranteed to return NULL as soon as the original data being pointed to is freed.
+Rather than return NULL, Stent instead displays a useful debug error and aborts the program, letting the developer know that there is an issue with the code.

 Getting Started
 ---------------